Combining CMB datasets with consistent foreground modelling: Discussions on the foregrounds

 \subsection{Galactic foregrounds}

 We explored different assumptions for modelling the dust residual component.
-First, we remove the prior on the dust SED index $\beta_{\rm d}$.
-Then we open the priors on the dust amplitude $A_{\rm dust}$ associated with \ACT\ and \SPT.
-Finally, we consider a parametrisation without SED, fitting one amplitude for each cross-spectrum.
+First, we removed the prior on the dust SED index $\beta_{\rm d}$.
+Then, we opened the priors on the dust amplitude $A_{\rm dust}$ associated with \ACT\ and \SPT.
+Finally, we considered a parametrisation without an SED and fitted one amplitude for each cross-spectrum.